Chapter 2:

 “Dammit,” Mist cries, feeling the demon burst from the fog like a breaching whale.

-“Language,” Rosary chides, between prayers, eyes never leaving her target.
+“Language,” Rosary chides between prayers, her eyes never leaving her target.
 “What’s the issue?”

 “One burst through the top,” Mist explains, arms already in motion.
-“I’m gonna increase our overhead cover to give us more time if it dives.”
+“I’m gonna increase our overhead cover to give us a heads up if it dives.”

 “Just above us, or the whole area?”

-“Just above us, I can only pull humidity from so far,” Mist explains, raising their arms as if lifting something above their head.
+“Just above us.
+I can only pull humidity from so far,” Mist explains, raising her arms as if lifting something above her head.

-“No wait, if it’s just above us, then wouldn’t that give away our pos—” but it’s too late.
-Mist's arms were already raised, and the dome’s bulge had formed directly above them, a perfect beacon.
-Mist felt the enemy burst through the bulge before their arms were lowered.
-Diving like a falcon directly towards them.
+“No, wait, if it’s just above us, then wouldn’t that give away our pos—,” but it’s too late.
+Mist’s arms are already raised, and the dome’s bulge forms directly above them, a perfect beacon.
+Mist feels the enemy burst through the bulge before her arms are lowered, diving like a falcon directly toward them.

 *SKRAUNCH!*

-A thick bony claw slashes down on the limb Mist had been standing on, ripping through bark and wood like snapping a chopstick.
-The burst's dome gave Mist just enough time to fling to the side.
-The impact launched a stray woodchip at Mist’s face, cutting right through their visor, revealing it to be no more solid than the fog aground.
+A thick bony claw slashes down on the limb Mist stands on, ripping through bark and wood like snapping a chopstick.
+The burst’s dome gives Mist just enough time to fling to the side.
+The impact launches a stray woodchip at Mist’s face, cutting right through her visor, revealing it to be no more solid than the fog around.
 A bright amber eye shines through the slashed visor; its pupil fully dilates when the demon’s red eye glows, the telltale sign it’s locked on its target.
 Mist avoids the strike but not the fall, dropping with the tree limb to the street below.

 “Ah!”
-Mist cries, landing back first onto the fallen limb.
-Crashing through the thin branches before bending their spine to its limit on the solid limb.
-The impact forces all the air from their lungs and nearly cracks a rib.
-Prone and in shock, all they can do is look at the demon’s glowing red eyes, still locked on Mist’s exposed amber iris.
+Mist cries, crashing back-first through the thin sticks before her spine bends to its limit on the solid limb.
+The impact forces all the air from her lungs and nearly cracks a rib.
+Prone and in shock, all she can do is look at the demon’s glowing red eyes, still locked on Mist’s exposed amber iris.
 The demon raises its clawed hand, talons longer than Mist’s arms, glinting as they reach their apex.
-A flash of peachy orange is all Mist can see, overpowering the red bloodlust from the demon's eyes as its severed head rolls away.
+A flash of peachy orange later, and the demon’s severed head rolls away, dissolving into orange ash along with its body.

 “Are you hurt?”
 Rosary asks, standing tall over Mist.
-Her crucifix expanded into a kama-sized blade, and the beads served as the chain in a sort of kusarigama.
 With empty lungs, Mist can only mouth a thanks and point a finger.
 The noise had alerted the rest of the demons to their position, and they were closing in.
-“Give me a clear battlefield,” Rosary commands, dropping the crucifix, which returns to its original size.
-She takes her bow in both hands again and raises it with a prayer.
+“Give me a clear battlefield,” Rosary commands, taking her bow in both hands again and raising it with a new prayer.
 “O my Jesus, forgive us our sins, save us from the fires of Hell.”
 Mist scrambles to mold the fog accordingly as three twinkling lines form from Rosary’s bow.

 *click-click-click*

 By now, the whole party of demons has entered the thinned fog, eyeing and circling Rosary until she’s surrounded.
 Nonetheless, she continues her prayer undeterred.
 “Give us this day our daily bread, and forgive us our trespasses, as we forgive those who trespass against us.”
-From within the micro cyclone, a faint twinkle turns to a distinct glow as Rosary’s crucifix brightens like a dim bulb in her hand.
+From within the micro-cyclone, a faint twinkle turns to a distinct glow as Rosary’s crucifix expands and brightens, growing as large as a kama and bright as a lightbulb in her hand.
 “And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, and the power, and the glory, forever and ever!”
 Her volume rises with her crucifix’s glow until she’s screaming with the full moon in her hand.
 “AMEN!” she finishes, punctuated by a deafening snap that echoes through the empty streets.
 Rosary pulls the chain tight, and Mist freezes the fog glass-still.
 The massed demons take their positions as everything moves at once.